 TRESNA: The reason why we have a reconciliation week is to celebrate the Aboriginal culture, and many other cultures to come together and like recognise the Aboriginal people as the First Nations of Australia.
-I can teach my language towards others and also like telling them about the animals and the lands like, so that's something that I really love about reconciliation week.
+I can teach my language towards others and like telling them about the animals on the land is like, that's something that I really love about reconciliation week.